Last updated on July 6th, 2023

 Even though you may start using a recording program simply as a tool to practice, hopefully, it will lead you to create your own music in the long run.

-Here are some of my recommendations for recording software programs that you can use for practicing and creating music.
+Here are some of the tools and recording software programs that I use for practicing and creating music.

 Check reviews for different software and try different options to find what works best for you.
 Give yourself time to get familiar with a new program and enjoy the process or recording yourself!